lokesh/bitsweeper/README.md

 # Bitsweeper

 **Nice to haves**
-- [ ] Animation: Add particles when you open block
+- [x] Animation: Add particles when you open block
 - [ ] Add note about long press on mobile and right click
+- [ ] Add favicon
 - [ ] Animation: Flag placement
 - [ ] Add loader
+- [ ] Remove margin/gap from blocks? have it be part of the target

 ## Bugs
 - [x] Topbar layout shift on completion when arrow is made visible